 13. You’re never ‘selling’ anything as a voiceover when auditioning or voicing commercial work.
 No one likes to be “sold to”.
 It’s obvious.
-Like all your performances as a voiceover, you’re imparting a concept within a specific context.
+Like all your performances as an actor, you’re imparting a concept within a specific context.
 And you’re typically expected to sound like you’re interested in the subject.

-16. If the only time you’re working your skills and challenging your comfort zone is while you’re coaching, your career will begin and end at your coach’s front door.
-Coaching, like all training, develops skills through conditioning, through practice.
-Every skill level of talent requires coaching a couple times a year to improve your chances of booking work.
-Since nothing remains the same in this world, you’re either improving or declining.
+16. Coaching, like all training, develops your skills through conditioning, through practice.
+If the only time you’re working your skills and challenging your comfort zone is while you’re coaching, your career will begin and end at your coach’s front door.
+Every skill level of talent requires coaching a couple times a year to improve their chances of booking work.
+Nothing remains the same in this world, you’re either improving or declining.
 And the latter is not an option.

 17. Once you book the job, keep in mind you’re only getting paid to VOICE the project, not produce it.
-The producer is who hired you.
-Granted some non-union projects may require production services, however those elements incur additional charges and require professional editing skills—NOT basic.
+The producer is the person who hired you.
+Granted most non-union projects offered online typically require production services to be included in the voiceover rate and demand professional editing skills—NOT basic.
 However, those added services incur additional charges above and beyond strictly voicing the job should the project comes through proper talent agents.

-Nearly all the jobs available on Fiverr, Upwork and the various P2P (Pay-to-Play) platforms require you self-directing yourself during the session, without valuable input from the client because you were hired without the benefit of agents, casting, producers and directors guiding and crafting the creative narrative and overall aesthetic.
+Nearly all the jobs available on Fiverr, Upwork and the various P2P (Pay-to-Play) platforms require you self-directing yourself during the session without the valuable input of the client because you were hired without the benefit of agents, casting, producers, and directors guiding and helping the client craft the creative narrative and overall aesthetic.
 In doing so, novice production clients generally ask for repeated changes which add time and effort, but don’t necessarily improve the final outcome.
 (And should but rarely result in additional charges.)
-Should you take on these professional responsibilities in addition to being hired to voice the project, be sure you’re up to the tasks and able to deliver what’s asked of you, production-wise.
-And be sure you’re properly compensated for your efforts.
+Should you take on the added professional responsibilities, in addition to being hired to simply voice the project, be sure you’re up to the tasks and able to deliver what’s asked of you, production-wise.
+And be sure you’re properly compensated for your additional skills and efforts.

-Unless you’re an experienced producer, stay in your lane as a voiceover.
+Unless you’re an experienced producer, we strongly suggest you stay in your lane as a voiceover.
 Under promise and over deliver!

-18. You don’t have to be union to audition for union jobs (it’s really up to the individual producers), but once you’re union you agree to no longer accept non-union jobs.
+18. You don’t have to be union to audition for union jobs (it’s really up to the individual producer), but once you’re a union member you agree to no longer accept non-union jobs.

 19. ALWAYS assume there’s an NDA (Non-Disclosure Agreement) in effect, whether you’re asked to sign one or not.
-Because you DO NOT have the right to repurpose your audition to post on social media or anywhere else!
+Because you DO NOT have the right to repurpose your audition by posting it on social media or anywhere else for that matter!

-20. There are essentially two distinctly different business models voiceovers in the United States follow: Either DIY (Do It Yourself), by securing voiceover work chiefly on your own through direct marketing and via Pay-to-Play (P2P) platforms.
+20. There are essentially two distinctly different business models voiceovers in the United States follow: Either the DIY (Do It Yourself) Approach, by securing voiceover work chiefly on your own through direct marketing and via Pay-to-Play (P2P) platforms.
 And the second, the Actor’s Approach that is dependent on securing professional representation with a handful of talent agents from across the country.

-Your approach and ultimate success will vary based on the assorted demands and expectations from one or the other of these two prominent approaches to securing work in voiceover in America today.
-This could explain some of the many contradictions you may have uncovered even after a basic search into navigating this remarkable industry.
+Your approach and ultimate success will vary dramatically based on the assorted demands and expectations from one or the other of these two prominent approaches to securing voiceover work in America today.
+This could explain some of the many contradictions you may have discovered after so much as a basic search into navigating this vast industry.

-* Don’t fool yourself into thinking the client will appreciate you more if you submit an audition that’s fully produced, as a bonus in order to stand out, to book the job.
-Doing so only defines you as an amateur.
+* Don’t fool yourself into thinking the client will appreciate you more if you submit an audition that’s “fully produced” as a bonus to stand out, to book the job.
+Instead, doing so only defines you as an amateur.
 STAY IN YOUR LANE!
 You’re auditioning because they’re in need of a voiceover—NOT a producer!
 Be the best voice actor you can be, rather than Jack-of-all-Trades, master of none.